Welcome to the latest edition of The Road to Zero Report

 Charging Costs

-- Energy suppliers are offering cheaper smart EV tariffs.
-As of March 2024, at least five EV tariffs offered off-peak prices of less than 8p/kWh [D12].
+- As of March 2025, at least five EV tariffs offered off-peak prices of less than 9p/kWh [REF]

 Used Battery Electric Vehicle (BEV) Market